Alexandra-Sofia/log-db/README.md

 ## 11. Limitations & Notes

-- Requires all three log files present
-- Deterministic UUIDs must remain unchanged
-- CSVs must preserve headers when using COPY
-- ACCESS details exist only for ACCESS logs
+### Deployment issues
 - The django container occasionally fails due to a bug, so docker compose needs to be restarted.
 - The db volume is persistent.
 For fresh deployments execute `docker compose down -v`
+- Requires all three log files present

+### Design limitations
+- ACCESS details exist only for ACCESS logs
+- Overhead for supporting new log files is relatively small.
+Implementation needs:
+  - New regex definition for parsing.
+  - New worker for parsing the input logfile.
+  - Mapping of new log data columns to the log_entry table and creation of new dedicated details table for unique columns.
+  - Extention of load.py to COPY the data for the new details table.

 ---

 ## 12. License